 HOW TO HELP A FRIEND

-People who have experienced sexual violence, relationship violence, and stalking often experience a range of emotions and reactions.
+People who have experienced sexual violence, relationship violence, stalking, and sexual harassment often experience a range of emotions and reactions.
 As a friend, family member or partner, your help during this process is essential.
 Remember that your primary role is to be supportive.
 You are not a counselor, a lawyer, or a doctor; your friend should turn to professionals for the best information on emotional, legal and medical issues.
 (Adapted from onestudent.org, Supporting Survivors: How to Help a Friend)

 SOME IMPORTANT TIPS:

 If a friend tells you they were assaulted or abused, the most important thing you can do is believe them.
 Don't question them or their experience.